-&lt;sup>21 Note that throughout this chapter, "states" refers to the 50 states and the District of Columbia.
+18 Note that throughout this chapter, "states" refers to the 50 states and the District of Columbia.

-Nearly all of the restrictions apply to beer, wine, and spirits, although two states have restrictions that apply to wine and spirits only.
-North Carolina's restriction applies to beer and wine, and West Virginia's applies only to beer.
+West Virginia's applies only to beer.
 Exhibit 2.14 identifies those states with restrictions on colleges and universities and whether these restrictions apply to off- or on-premises outlets.